-Psychotherapist and Difficult Conversations Expert Rachel Whalley, LMHC, MA, MFA, teaches corporate climbers and business owners how to get clear of their caretaking and conflict-avoidance and start leading the brilliant lives they are meant to live.
+Psychotherapist and Difficult Conversations Expert Rachel Alexandria, LMHC, MA, MFA, teaches corporate climbers and business owners how to get clear of their caretaking and conflict-avoidance and start leading the brilliant lives they are meant to live.
 Trusted by clients and fans as a therapist who walks her talk, Rachel helps visionaries and peace-seekers find their emotional center in the midst of inner turmoil.
 Through her Self-Rescue System™, women learn how to recognize the warning signs of inner panic, create easy-to-remember strategies and declare themselves as powerful collaborators and leaders.

 Rachel is a Certified Systemic Constellations Facilitator, an EFT practitioner, and a licensed mental health counselor in Washington state.
 For the last three years, she also has been assisting Dr. Jay Earley in creating a massive online self-help application called Self-Therapy Journey.

-Hey there, I’m Rachel Whalley, and I am a recovering “Good Girl.”
+Hey there, I’m Rachel Alexandria (formerly Rachel Whalley), and I am a recovering “Good Girl.”

 I know what it’s like to feel stuck in the Good Girl trap.
 I thought I was pretty healthy and put together–really most of my life seemed like it was going great.
 I had a house, a husband, a career I loved, great friends and pretty good health.